Sandro Cavazza

-Alessandro Michele Cavazza ([(ales)ˈsandro miˈkɛːle kaˈvattsa]; born 11 September 1992), mostly known as Sandro Cavazza, is a Swedish songwriter and former singer of Italian origin.
+Alessandro Michele "Sandro" Cavazza ([(ales)ˈsandro miˈkɛːle kaˈvattsa]; born 11 September 1992) is a Swedish singer-songwriter of Italian origin.
 Besides his solo career he was also a member of the pop group Estraden.

 He names his musical influences as Eagle-Eye Cherry, Nirvana, Red Hot Chili Peppers, Westlife, ABBA, Max Martin, Bon Iver and Queen, in particular Freddie Mercury.

 Cavazza is well known as a good friend of the Swedish producer Avicii.
-Together they made two songs ("Gonna Love Ya" and "Sunset Jesus") for Avicii's album Stories.
-Cavazza also features on "Without You" which was nominated for a Grammis in 2017.
-During a road-trip through America, Avicii and Cavazza made multiple songs together.
-After Avicii's death in 2018, only "Forever Yours" was released in 2020, after it was finished by the Norwegian producer Kygo.
+They made two songs together ("Gonna Love Ya" and "Sunset Jesus") for Avicii's album Stories.
+Cavazza is also featured on "Without You" which was nominated for a Grammis in 2017.
+During a road-trip through America, Avicii and Cavazza wrote multiple songs together.
+After Avicii's death in 2018, only "Forever Yours" was released in 2020, after it was finished by Norwegian producer and DJ Kygo.